rvaiya/warpd/man.md

 *accelerator_acceleration*: Pointer acceleration while the accelerator is depressed. (default: 2900).

+*accelerator_deceleration*: Pointer acceleration while the decelerator is depressed. (default: 100).

 *accelerator*: Increase the speed of the pointer while held. (default: a).

+*decelerator*: Decrease the speed of the pointer while held. (default: d).

 *buttons*: A space separated list of mouse buttons (2 is middle click). (default: m , .).

 *oneshot_buttons*: Oneshot mouse buttons (deactivate on click). (default: n - /).

-*oneshot_timeout*: The length of time in milliseconds to wait for a second click after a oneshot key has been pressed. (default: 300).
+*oneshot_timeout*: The length of time in miliseconds to wait for a second click after a oneshot key has been pressed. (default: 300).

 *grid_exit*: Exit grid mode and return to normal mode. (default: c).